Steve Lombardi: Semi-retirement and WWE departure (1998–present)

 Lombardi retired from full-time active competition and instead worked primarily as a road agent for the WWF.
 He still made occasional appearances in ring, and the first came at Fully Loaded: In Your House where he hugged Vince McMahon, Sgt.
 Slaughter, Pat Patterson and Gerald Brisco.
 His first match back he lost to Bob Holly on Shotgun Saturday Night episode October 3, 1998 (taped September 28, 1998).

 With the Monday Night War in full-swing and business soaring for the company, Lombardi's activity picked up in 1999.
 He wrestled several times on a European tour in April 1999, facing Christian, X-Pac, and Al Snow.

 Lombardi wrestled his first televised match in two years when he appeared on the July 3rd edition of Shotgun Saturday Night in a match against WWF Hardcore Championship Al Snow.
 The referee in the match was former heel manager Harvey Wippleman, who prevented Snow from using weapons while allowing Lombardi to use outside objects instead.
 Snow successfully retained his title.
 The following month during the WWF referee strike storyline, Lombardi worked as a ref during a Sunday Night Heat match.
 He concluded 1999 with a Jakked appearance, tagging with Mideon in a losing effort to Taka Michinoku and Sho Funaki.

-On the February 28th, 2000 edition of Monday Night RAW The Rock came out and said that he would become WWF World Champion at WrestleMania 2000.
-WWF World Champion HHH then came out and said that since The Rock was no longer the #1 Contender, he would have to start at the very bottom and work his way up.
+On the February 28, 2000 edition of Monday Night RAW The Rock said that he would become WWF World Champion at WrestleMania 2000.
+WWF World Champion HHH then said that since The Rock was no longer the #1 Contender, he would have to start at the very bottom and work his way up.
 HHH then booked a match between The Rock and The Brooklyn Brawler, which Rock won in under a minute.
 On the July 4th edition of Smackdown Lombardi gained his first victory in several years when he joined Taka Michinoku and Sho Funaki to face HHH in a 3 on 1 match.
 Lombardi pinned Helmsley after Chris Jericho interfered.
 Lombardi continued to be semi-active throughout 2000, wrestling in numerous house shows and facing Jerry Lawler for the first time at an event in New Haven, CT on August 9, 2000.
 He gained several more victories that year as well, defeating Joey Abs and Just Joe.